Psychology in Colorado

 Concentrations of psychologists vary by city.
 Colorado Springs employs 210 clinical and counseling psychologists and 190 school psychologists.
 The Denver, Aurora, and Lakewood areas have the highest concentration of psychologists, with 370 clinical and counseling psychologists and 650 school psychologists.

 Want to become a psychologist in Colorado?
-Explore this guide for more on psychologist licensing in Colorado, health shortage areas, and Colorado psychologist salary ranges.
+Explore this guide for more obtaining a Colorado psychhology license, health shortage areas, and Colorado psychologist salary ranges.

 Psychologist Salaries in Colorado